Hold-And-Modify: HAM emulation

 HAM is unique to the Amiga and its distinct chipsets.
 To allow direct rendering of legacy images encoded in HAM format software-based HAM emulators have been developed which do not require the original display hardware.
 Pre-4.0 versions of AmigaOS can use HAM mode in the presence of the native Amiga chipset.
 AmigaOS 4.0 and up, designed for radically different hardware, provides HAM emulation for use on modern chunky graphics hardware.
 Dedicated Amiga emulators running on non-native hardware are able to display HAM mode by emulation of the display hardware.
 However, since no other computer architecture used the HAM technique, viewing a HAM image on any other architecture requires programmatic interpretation of the image file.
 Faithful software-based decoding will produce identical results, setting aside variations in color fidelity between display setups.

-However, if the goal is merely to display a SHAM image on a non-Amiga platform, the required color values may be pre-calculated based on the palette entries that are programmed via the copper-list, regardless of whether the palette is modified in the middle of a scanline.
+However, if the goal is merely to display a SHAM image on a non-Amiga platform, the required color values may be pre-calculated based on the palette entries that are programmed via the Copperlist, regardless of whether the palette is modified in the middle of a scanline.
 It is always possible to up-convert a HAM or SHAM image losslessly to a 32-bit palette.

 Third-party HAM implementations

-A device produced by Black Belt known as HAM-E was able to produce images with HAM8 color depth at low horizontal resolution from an Amiga with an Original Chipset.
+A device produced by Black Belt known as HAM-E was able to produce images with HAM8 color depth at low horizontal resolution from an Amiga with an Original Chip Set.